 Coal not only powered the steel factories of Midwest America, but also the power-plants of America's biggest cities.
 This time in Appalachia was one of great growth and promise.
 Cities grew within eastern Kentucky and more workers migrated to the once secluded area now made accessible by the addition of the rail system, which also allowed coal to be mined and processed faster and more efficiently (Santopietro, 2002, p.
 897).
 Coal at this time was priced at near \$100 a ton, and many of the original families that had settled the area centuries earlier became rich as outside companies bought their land for their mining rights (Santopietro, 2002, p.
 898).
 It is at this pivotal point that the Appalachian region sealed its own fate.
 As the 1900's progressed, oil was discovered and along with it, its ability to be produced cheaply.
 As the United States began to switch its private and public sector electric demands over to oil, the once lucrative coalmines began to shut down, with coal dropping to a mere 20% of its original worth.
 The companies that once poured so much money into the small towns and communities left, leaving behind a high demand for money, but no feasible way to earn it.
 This phenomenon, described by Santopietro (2002) as absentee ownership, "tended to siphon off funds that might have been reinvested in the region" (p.
 898).
 With this siphoning of funds came a decrease in public works, such as roads, schools, hospitals and the rail system which had allowed for ease of access to the mountainous region.
-Once again, Appalachia was secluded from the rest of the country, and it is because of this seclusion, that medical problems which commonly affect the United States population as a whole, are exacerbated.
+Once again, Appalachia was secluded from the rest of the country, and associated with this seclusion was the exacerbation of common medical problems.